 Do not fall a victim to a self-fulfilling prophecy.
 Just because we are told to expect something dreadful, it doesn’t mean it will happen.

 How a Midlife Crisis Can Make You a Better Person

 The midlife years do not have to feel like a stone around your neck.
 They are not about depression and mood swings, or about feeling stuck in a rut and having an existential crisis.

-They are about re-assessment, reflection and the opportunity to become an improved version of yourself.
+They are about reassessment, reflection, and the opportunity to become an improved version of yourself.
 It can be a long-term silver lining when experiencing moments of regret.

 Here are some ways in which this period can also make you a better person in the process:

 Faced with the transience of your existence, you realize that some things are not worth stressing about.
 You become calmer and wiser, and you learn to accept the things you can not change.